wesley-trust/wesleytrust-com/_posts/2021-03-29-powershell-wrapped-graphapi-calls.md

                             | Out-Null
                         }
                         else {
-                            $ErrorMessage = "The Conditional Access query does not contain an id, so cannot be updated" Write-Error $ErrorMessage
+                            $ErrorMessage = "No IDs are specified, to update an object, an ID is required" Write-Error $ErrorMessage
                         }
                     }
+                }
+                else {
+                    $ErrorMessage = "There are no objects to be updated, to update an object, one must be supplied" Write-Error $ErrorMessage
+                    throw $ErrorMessage
                 }
             }
             else {